Stourton, Staffordshire

-Stourton is a hamlet in Staffordshire, England a few miles to the northwest of Stourbridge.
+Stourton is a hamlet in South Staffordshire, England 2.5 miles to the northwest of Stourbridge.
 There is a fair amount of dispute over the pronunciation, being pronounced 'stower-ton', 'stir-ton' or 'store-ton' by different people from the area.
 The nearest sizeable villages are Wollaston and Kinver, the nearest hamlets are Prestwood and Dunsley.
 It lies on the River Stour.
 The Staffordshire and Worcestershire Canal and Stourbridge Canal meet at Stourton Junction, which places Stourton on the Stourport Ring, a navigable waterway popular with narrowboat holidaymakers.

 Stourton is situated either side of the A458 road, at the junction of the A449 between Wolverhampton and Kidderminster.
-The name originally related to the area west of the River Stour, is now applied as including the area east (and south) of the river, which was formerly the township of Halfcot.
+The name, originally related to the area west of the River Stour, is now applied as including the area east (and south) of the river, which was formerly the township of Halfcot.
 The Stewponey Inn was formerly situated at the cross roads, until it was demolished to make way for housing.
 Stewponey remains a local name for the location.

 Stourton Castle

 Believed to be a medieval hunting lodge dating from the reign of King William II.
 Stourton Castle was evidently 'the King's Houses' in Kinver during the reign of King Henry II.
 It was called a castle in 1122.
 By that time, the castle and the manor of Kinver and Stourton, together with the custody of the forest of Kinver were held by John son of Philip at a fee farm rent of £9.
 The king resumed possession of the manor in 1293 and granted it back to John (probably the other's grandson) for life.
 The king granted the keepership of the forest to Hugh Tyrel in 1339, adding the manor in 1340, but the property was in wardship from 1343 until the majority of another Hugh Tyrel in 1362.
 Following his death in 1381, the property passed to Richard Hampton.
 It passed down his family until the death of his great-grandson John Hampton in 1472.

 The castle and manor then passed to George, Duke of Clarence, who in 1475 gave it to Tewkesbury Abbey, who returned it to the crown in 1495.
-The Castle was the birthplace of Cardinal Pole, whose maternal grandfather Clarence, was the brother of both King Edward IV, and King Richard III.
+The Castle was the birthplace of Cardinal Pole, whose maternal grandfather, Clarence, was the brother of both King Edward IV, and King Richard III.